The Angelus (Irish broadcast): 2009 relaunch

 From 21 September 2009, RTÉ Television reformatted the broadcast before RTÉ News: Six One.
 It features seven different editions, with a different person shown in each one.
 Featured people include a chemist from Finglas, a mother from Sixmilebridge, grandparents feeding swans in Shannon, a fisherman from Enniscorthy and an office worker from Zambia at her office near the Phoenix Park.
 The one-minute feature attracts an average audience of 318,000.
 It was developed by Kairos Communications.

 2015 revamp

 From 2015, a new form of the Angelus, The People's Angelus, are transmitted on Fridays, produced by ordinary people, artists, and aspiring filmmakers.
 Angelus films produced by Kairos are transmitted on the other days of the week.

+2023 revamp

+Saturday to Thursday Angelus had a revamp in late May or early June 2023.